 INRA, France – Population and quantitative genetics

 Antoine Kremer is senior scientist at INRA Bordeaux (France).
-He is co-director of the cluster of excellence COTE.
 He received his phD in quantitative genetics and habilitation degree in population genetics at the University of Paris (Orsay).
 His research deals with the evolution of genetic diversity and differentiation between natural tree populations, at various hierarchical levels where diversity is expressed (from genes to phenotypic traits).
 Antoine Kremer initiated Europe-wide forestry research as early as the 1980s based on population genetics and evolutionary biology.
 His research has focused on the evolution of oaks across Europe, investigated by complementary approaches including paleobotany, population genetics and computer simulations.
 His current interest addresses future evolution in the context of environmental changes, using microevolutionary approaches by linking genetics, genomics and ecology.